 The Community Transformation Plan must include a full description of all goals, solutions, metrics of success, milestones, resources committed, and entities responsible.

-The Plan must discuss:
+It must discuss:

-- the Local Government's current priorities and strategies for the Defined Neighborhood, which are outlined in an existing Community Revitalization Plan or other Local Government planning documents; and - how this Plan builds on those priorities and strategies. - a) The Plan must clearly identify the specific challenges that the Plan addresses, citing - i.
-Data from Community Engagement and Outreach that demonstrates the level to which the local population to be served (low-income families or seniors) currently accesses community resources (e.g., education, health services, employment, and transportation); and - ii.
-Input from Community Engagement and Outreach that identifies the challenges the local population to be served face in accessing those community resources. - b) The Plan must then prioritize these challenges and provide a rationale for how the community has prioritized these challenges found through Community Engagement and Outreach. - c) For each "prioritized challenge," the Applicant must identify at least one measurable goal for increasing future residents' access to these resources.
-A "measurable goal" using "metrics of success" is one that can be tracked using numbers over a defined time period, such as "doubling the percent of individuals over the age of 18 within the Defined Neighborhood who report spending more than 20 minutes at the local exercise facility at least twice a week in the next year."
-Defining a timeframe and a marker of success is essential for creating effective milestones.

-d) For each "measurable goal," the Community Transformation Plan must name at least one solution to be implemented by Community-Based Team members.
+- The Local Government's current priorities and strategies for the Defined Neighborhood, which are outlined in an existing Community Revitalization Plan or other Local Government planning documents; and - How the Community Transformation Plan builds on those priorities and strategies. - a) The Community Transformation Plan must clearly identify specific challenges, citing - i.
+Data from Community Engagement and Outreach that demonstrates how the local population to be served currently accesses community resources; and - ii.
+Input from Community Engagement and Outreach that identifies the challenges the local population to be served face in accessing those community resources. - b) The Community Transformation Plan must prioritize these challenges and, based on Community Engagement and Outreach, provide a rationale for how the community has prioritized them. - c) For each prioritized challenge, the Applicant must identify at least one measurable goal for increasing future residents' access to these resources.
+Defining a timeframe and a marker of success is essential for creating effective milestones. - d) For each measurable goal, the Community Transformation Plan must name at least one solution to be implemented by Community-Based Team members.
 For each solution, the Community Transformation Plan should note what resources have been committed by these entities or others to achieve this outcome.